This post was most recently updated on March 17th, 2021

 - Hate crime law includes sexual orientation and gender identity.

-In 2004, Cyprus implemented an anti-discrimination law which forbids people to discriminate against others on the basis of their sexual orientation.
+In 2004, Cyprus implemented an anti-discrimination law that forbids people to discriminate against others on the basis of their sexual orientation.

 According to the law, any person who intentionally spreads hatred, threats, and insults against the LGBT group, then that person is imprisoned for at least 3 years or have to pay a fine not less than 5000 Euros.